Vale Park: Structure and facilities

-The current stadium holds 15,036 supporters and has four stands: Lorne Street opposite to the Railway Paddock, and the Bycars End facing the Hamil Road End.
-The Lorne Street Stand is relatively new, seating 2,045, with 48 executive boxes that host 711 people.
-It was not completed when it opened, However, 1,500 seats were installed in the Lorne Street stand in April 2020.
-At the time of the stadium's construction, it was intended to be the grandstand.
-It contains the stadium's main entrance, dressing rooms, club offices and enterprise centre.
-The Hamil End has 4,514 seats and the Railway Stand has a capacity of 2,094.
-The Accessibility Stand has room for 106 spectators.
-The Bycars End, capacity 3,363, has housed away supporters since 2023.
-The Railway Paddock has a maximum capacity of 2,862.
+The current stadium includes around 19,000 seats of which 16,800 are available for spectators and has four stands: Lorne Street opposite to the Railway Stand/Paddock, and the Bycars End facing the Hamil Road End.
+The Lorne Street Stand is relatively new, with 2,045 useable seats and 48 executive boxes that host 711 people.
+It was not completed when it opened in 1999, and although 1,500 missing seats were finally installed in April 2020 to visually complete the stand, over 2,000 seats remain unusable for spectators pending the reinstatement and fitting out of spectator concourse facilities in the Hamil half of the stand.
+The stand acts as the ground's grandstand, containing the stadium's main entrance, dressing rooms, club offices and enterprise centre.
+The Hamil End has 4,514 seats with the blocks nearest the Lorne St side allocated as the Family section, and a Fanzone area housed behind the stand.
+The Railway Stand has a capacity of 2,094 and for most matches with unreserved seating, the Railway Paddock has a capacity of 2,862.
+The 3,363 capacity Bycars End has housed away supporters since 2023.
+The Accessibility Stand located between the Lorne Street Stand and the Bycars End has room for 106 spectators whilst the former Family Stand located between the Bycars End and the Railway Stand has been unused for spectators since 2023 when a large video screen was installed there.

 Other events

 On 1 August 1981, Vale Park hosted a one-off rock concert, Heavy Metal Holocaust, featuring Motörhead, Ozzy Osbourne Band, Mahogany Rush, Triumph, Riot and Vardis.
 Around 20,000 attended the concert, raising £25,000 for the club.
 Lars Ulrich was also in attendance, months before he co-founded Metallica.

 In 1985, the Stoke Spitfires American football team used the ground for matches.
 The stadium has hosted three England under-18 games.
 The first was a 7–2 win over Switzerland in November 1992 (which saw a Robbie Fowler hat-trick); the second was a 1–1 draw with Romania in September 1993; and the third was a goalless draw with Norway in June 2005.
 It also hosted a full international women's match on 7 April 2017, when England played Italy.